-- The Commission consulted with the Department of Infrastructure, Transport, Regional Development, Communications and the Arts about why it uses the square kilometre grid to measure population-weighted density.
-Previously it used the smallest ABS geographical area (Mesh Blocks) to provide the most detailed and spatially accurate point measure of density.
-It moved from using Mesh Blocks to the square kilometre grid because this provides more consistent area sizes and unit of measure over time. - In reporting population density statistics, the ABS considers that 'the population grid offers a consistently sized spatial unit and gives a refined model of population distribution.
-It is also an established, easy to understand and readily comparable international standard which enables users to make local, national and international comparisons of population density'.
-The square kilometre grid also ensures that the size of each area does not influence its contribution to the calculation of population-weighted density.
+- 94 The Commission consulted with the Department of Infrastructure, Transport, Regional Development, Communications and the Arts about why it uses the square kilometre grid to measure population-weighted density.
+Previously it used the smallest ABS geographical area (Mesh Blocks) to provide the most detailed and spatially accurate point measure of density.17 It moved from using Mesh Blocks to the square kilometre grid because this provides more consistent area sizes and unit of measure over time. - 95 In reporting population density statistics, the ABS considers that 'the population grid offers a consistently sized spatial unit and gives a refined model of population distribution.
+It is also an established, easy to understand and readily comparable international standard which enables users to make local, national and international comparisons of population density'.18 The square kilometre grid also ensures that the size of each area does not influence its contribution to the calculation of population-weighted density.
 This view was reflected in the South Australia's New Issues submission and the New South Wales' supplementary submission.
-South Australia noted that by using the square kilometre grid, it is possible to create an alternative measure of population-weighted density that is not impacted by the treatment of geographical features.
+South Australia noted that by using the square kilometre grid, it is not impacted by the treatment of geographical features.
 New South Wales considered that an ideal measure of population-weighted density would be based on consistently sized and shaped sub-areas.